-Since retirement takes a variety of forms, the Ministry and Professional Leadership Staff Group offers the following definition of retirement as an aid to decision-making:
+Since retirement takes a variety of forms, the Ministries and Faith Development Staff Group offers the following definition of retirement as an aid to decision-making:

 Retired status is available to ministers who are at least 65 years of age who wish to indicate that they have completed their careers, although not necessarily their ministries.
 Ministers may retire and still work professionally, usually in interim ministries or other ministries.
 Ministers planning to continue full-time ministry in other settings are asked to hold off declaring themselves retired until they more nearly fit the description of “ceasing remunerative work in one's later years.”
-To be considered retired, the minister must declare his or her intention to retire to Ministry and Professional Leadership.
+To be considered retired, the minister must declare his or her intention to retire to Ministries and Faith Development.

 Retirement does not affect fellowship status.

 The normal retirement age is 65.
-Early retirement may be elected at age 55, or age 50 for ministers with the approval of Ministry and Professional Leadership.
-There is no mandatory retirement age for either UU ministers or non-ordained employees.
+Early retirement may be elected at age 55, or age 50 for ministers with the approval of Ministries and Faith Development.
+There is no mandatory retirement age for either Unitarian Universalist (UU) ministers or non-ordained employees.
 A minister who elects early retirement and later seeks resettlement in a permanent full-time ministry shall not be eligible for further service benefits beyond those already earned prior to retirement.
 (MFC Rule 29)

 A minister who is in full fellowship may retire at any time as a result of a long-term disability.

-The UUA recognizes the retirement of ministers in its Fellowship annually, at the Service of the Living Tradition held at GA.
+The Unitarian Universalist Association (UUA) recognizes the retirement of ministers in its Fellowship annually, at the Service of the Living Tradition held at General Assembly (GA).
 All ministers retiring prior to May 15th of a particular year will be acknowledged at that year's Service.

 Retiring ministers are listed in the “Milestones” column of the UU World magazine.
 Retirements are announced as notification is received.
-Contact the Assistant to the Director of Ministry and Professional Leadership to report a retirement.
+Contact the Assistant to the Director of Ministries and Faith Development to report a retirement.

 Retiring ministers will receive official recognition of their new status from the Ministerial Fellowship Committee.